yezarela/.zsh_aliases/README.md

-# .aliases
+# dotfiles

-Collection of git & zsh aliases
+Collection of dotfiles

-## How to use
+## How to use aliases

 ```sh
 cat .gitconfig >> ~/.gitconfig